SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

             <li>The system shall insert the comment added by the registered user in the database.</li>
             <li>The system shall allow the registered user to view the review published.</li>
             <li>The system shall allow the registered user to view other users' review comments on a recipe.</li>
+            <li>The system shall allow the registered user to update a review comment added by him or her on a recipe.</li>
+            <li>The system shall update the comment updated by the registered user in the database.</li>
         </ol>
     </li>
     <li> Like a Recipe
         <ol type="1">
             <li>The system shall allow the registered user to hit like on a recipe.</li>
             <li>The system shall insert the like added by the registered user in the database.</li>
+            <li>The system shall allow the registered user to remove like on a recipe already liked by him or her.</li>
+            <li>The system shall update the like removed by the registered user in the database.</li>
             <li>The system shall allow the registered user to view the total number of likes on a recipe.</li>
         </ol>
     </li>